 To fully explore the potential of AN2025 and AN0025, we initiated a study of the triple combination of AN2025, AN0025 and atezolizumab, an anti-PD-L1 antibody.
 This study exemplifies our combination therapy strategy to achieve synergistic effects from both targeted therapy and immunotherapy perspectives.
-AN2025 targets not only PI3K mediated tumorigenesis (e.g., via inhibition of PI3K $\alpha$ / PIK3CA mutants) but also the immunosuppression of the tumor microenvironment (e.g., via inhibition of PI3K $\delta$ and PI3K $\gamma$ ).
-Leveraging the complementary and synergistic antitumor effects of our drug candidates in combination therapies, AN2025 is designed to mechanistically complement and synergize with the combination of anti-PD-1/PD-L1 antibody and AN0025 to form an improved treatment regimen for patients with multiple advanced solid tumors.
-In different tumor-bearing mouse models, we have consistently observed significantly stronger antitumor activity in the triple combination of AN2025, AN0025 and atezolizumab compared with the doublet combinations.
-In July 2021, we initiated a Phase I clinical trial to evaluate the triple combination of AN2025, AN0025, and atezolizumab, for a variety of PIK3CA mutant solid tumors.
-In September 2022, subsequent to the doublet arm dose-ranging studies, we initiated a dose-ranging study for the triple combination, and we expect to identify the recommended Phase II dose ("RP2D") in the second half of 2023.
+AN2025 targets not only PI3K mediated tumorigenesis (e.g., via inhibition of PI3K α / PIK3CA mutants) but also the immunosuppression of the tumor microenvironment (e.g., via inhibition of PI3K δ and PI3K γ).
+Leveraging the complementary and synergistic antitumor effects of our drug candidates in combination therapies, AN2025 to form an improved treatment regimen for patients with multiple advanced solid tumors.
+In different tumor-bearing mouse models, we have consistently observed significantly stronger antitumor activity in the triple combination of AN2025, AN0025, and atezolizumab, for a variety of PIK3CA mutant solid tumors.
+In September 2022, subsequent to the doublet arm dose-ranging study for the triple combination, and we expect to identify the recommended Phase II dose ("RP2D") in the first half of 2024.